 - N = 1..size(Tuple)

 - TupleList1 = TupleList2 = [Tuple]

 - Tuple = tuple()

-Returns a list containing the sorted elements of TupleList1 with consecutive duplicates removed.
+Returns a list containing the sorted elements of the list TupleList1 where all but the first tuple of the tuples comparing equal have been deleted.
 Sorting is performed on the Nth element of the tuples.

 umerge(ListOfLists) -> List1